AngelSense wins for special needs kids (2-way voice + SOS + transit alerts). Jiobit wins for general kid tracking (18g, 5-7 day battery, cheaper).

 Jiobit wins both categories, and they’re connected.
 Smaller device, no speaker, no microphone means less power draw.

-Jiobit lasts 5-7 days on a single charge under normal use.
-We got 6 full days with geofences active and location checks every 15 minutes.
-The device charges via a magnetic cradle, and a full charge takes about 2 hours.
+Jiobit lists 5-7 days on a single charge under normal use.
+The device charges via a magnetic cradle.

-AngelSense lasts 1-2 days.
-With listen-in sessions and frequent location checks, we barely made it through a full school day plus aftercare on some days.
-AngelSense sells an extended battery accessory that pushes runtime to 3-4 days, but it adds bulk to an already larger device.
+AngelSense is a daily-charge device.
+Listen-in sessions, Runner Mode, and frequent location checks shorten runtime.
+AngelSense sells an extended battery accessory that pushes rated runtime higher, but it adds bulk to an already larger device.

 Size matters for kid trackers.
 A 9-year-old won’t want a visible device clipped to their clothes.
 Jiobit at 38 x 43 x 10.9 mm is small enough to hide in a shoe or clip inside a waistband.
 AngelSense is noticeably larger and heavier, though its secure attachment means it won’t fall off during recess.